Codesai/website/_i18n/es/_posts/2022-11-23-caring-work-and-concerns.md

 ## How did we apply the concept of caring work?

 The way to apply caring work in a team highly depends on the team’s context.
 Do not take this as “a recipe for applying caring work” or “the way to apply caring work”.

+Añadir la idea de esta nota a esta altura -> [14] In this post we mostly talk about our experience with Lifull’s Barcelona B2B team which was the first team we worked with inside Lifull.
+In other teams we introduced small local variations to adapt the ideas and mechanisms to the context of the teams, and to their coaches.

 We took two main decisions<a href="#nota2"><sup>[2]</sup></a>: